zesterer/openmw-ssao/README.md

 - Downsampling & blurring support: Reduce the performance hit with minimal impact on visual quality.

 - Behaves correctly with complex scenes: No more 'occlusion halo' artifacts.

+- Handles fog and water elegantly: No 'phantom' occlusion for objects hidden behind fog or under the water.